 Tidal Audio Quality

-🔖 It's important to note that a high-quality audio output device is essential for fully experiencing Hi-Res and Hi-Fi audio.
+A high-quality audio output device is essential for fully experiencing Hi-Res and Hi-Fi audio.
 Without it, the difference between MP3 files and Hi-Fi audio may be negligible.
 Additionally, higher-quality sound files take up significantly more storage space than standard MP3 320 Kbps files.

-See More: Best Tidal Streamers for Tidal HiFi
+View also: Best Tidal Streamers for Tidal HiFi

 Tidal Max vs Qobuz FLAC